Chuck Palahniuk: Lullaby

-The year 1999 brought a series of great personal tragedies to Palahniuk's life.
-At that time, his father, Fred Palahniuk, had started dating a woman named Donna Fontaine, whom he had met through a personal ad under the title "Kismet".
-Her former boyfriend, Dale Shackelford, had previously been imprisoned for sexual abuse and had vowed to kill Fontaine as soon as he was released from prison.
-Palahniuk believes that, using a personal ad, Fontaine was looking for "the biggest man she could find" to protect her from Shackelford, and Palahniuk's father qualified.
-After his release, Shackelford followed Fontaine and the senior Palahniuk to Fontaine's home in Kendrick, Idaho, after they had gone out for a date.
+In 1999, Palahniuk experienced multiple tragedies.
+At that time, his father, Fred Palahniuk, started dating a woman named Donna Fontaine, whom he met through a personal ad under the title "Kismet".
+Her former boyfriend, Dale Shackelford, was previously imprisoned for sexual abuse and vowed to kill Fontaine as soon as he was released from prison.
+Palahniuk reportedly believed that, using a personal ad, Fontaine was looking for "the biggest man she could find" to protect her from Shackelford, and Palahniuk's father qualified.
+After his release, Shackelford followed Fontaine and the senior Palahniuk to Fontaine's home in Kendrick, Idaho, after they went out for a date.
 Shackelford then shot them both and dragged their bodies into Fontaine's cabin home, which he then set alight.
 In the spring of 2001, Shackelford was found guilty for two counts of murder in the first degree and sentenced to death.
 In the wake of these events, Palahniuk began working on the novel Lullaby.
-He has stated that he wrote the novel to help him cope with having participated in the decision to have Shackelford receive the death sentence.
+He stated that he wrote the novel to help him cope with having participated in the decision to have Shackelford receive the death sentence.

 "Guts" and Haunted

-While on his 2003 tour to promote his novel Diary, Palahniuk read to his audiences a short story entitled "Guts", a sensational tale of accidents involving masturbation, which appears in his book Haunted.
+While on his 2003 tour to promote his novel Diary, Palahniuk read to his audiences a short story entitled "Guts", a tale of accidents involving masturbation, which appears in his book Haunted.
 The story begins with the author telling his listeners to inhale deeply and that "this story should last about as long as you can hold your breath."
 It was reported that 40 people had fainted listening to the readings while holding their breath.
 Playboy magazine later published the story in their March 2004 issue and Palahniuk offered to let them publish another story along with it, but the publishers found the second work too disturbing to publish.
 On his tour to promote Stranger than Fiction: True Stories during the summer of 2004, he read "Guts" to audiences again, bringing the total number of fainters up to 53 (and later up to 60 while on tour to promote the softcover edition of Diary).
 In the fall of that year, he began promoting Haunted, and continued to read "Guts".
 In June 2005, Palahniuk noted that his number of fainters was up to 67.

 At a 2005 appearance in Miami, Florida, during the Haunted tour, Palahniuk commented that Haunted represented the last of a "horror trilogy" (including Lullaby and Diary).
 He also indicated that his then-forthcoming novel, Rant, would be the first of a "science fiction trilogy".

 In 2008, Palahniuk spent a week at the Clarion West Writers Workshop, instructing eighteen students about his writing methods and theory of fiction.